Visit Scotland to close every information centre around the country in blow to towns and tourists

 The move has been described as a ‘blow’ to towns nationwide with UK Government Minister for Scotland John Lamont urging the Scottish Government to consider the impact on both businesses and visitors.

-TikTok, YouTube, online travel websites and tools like AI are among the ways people now find and plan holiday experiences.
+TikTok, YouTube, online travel websites and tools like AI are among the ways people now find and plan holiday experiences, it added.

+The move comes amid unprecedented visitor numbers in parts of Scotland, with tourist leaders in Skye last week revealing that up to one million visitors are due to arrive on the island this year.

+A spokesman for SkyeConnect, a destination management organisation on the island which represents tourism- related businesses and works on projects to deal with high levels of tourist demand, said: “This is another hammer blow for the tourism industry in Scotland.
+It’s the result of the Scottish Government cutting VisitScotland’s budget and comes on the back of Government cuts to Destination Management Organisations, the Highland Ranger service and key rural infrastructure funds.

 All VisitScotland information centres – known as iCentres - will operate as usual until the end of September as part of phased two-year closure programme.
 VisitScotland is currently engaging with stakeholders to discuss local arrangements.